CollinsLemeke/Autism-Facial-Emotion-Classification/README.md

 | 4 | **Joy** |
 | 5 | **Anger** |

+Chance performance on a six-class balanced task is **16.7%**.

 Worth noting: this six-class scheme diverges from the standard **Ekman-seven** (Happy, Sad, Angry, Fear, Disgust, Surprise, Neutral) that drives most facial expression datasets including FER2013.
-Two meaningful differences:
+Three meaningful differences:

 - **No "Disgust" class.** Disgust is the most consistently hardest-to-detect emotion in FER datasets even with large sample sizes.
 Its omission here is a reasonable curatorial choice
 - **"Delight" and "Joy" as separate classes.** Most datasets collapse these into a single "Happy" class.
 Splitting them allows the model to distinguish between general positive affect (Joy) and intense momentary positive reactions (Delight).
-Whether this split is robust in practice is an empirical question the model's per-class performance will answer
+Whether this split is robust in practice is an empirical question — and one the error analysis in the published paper answers unfavourably, with Delight and Joy emerging as one of the two most-confused pairs
 - **No "Neutral" class.** Neutral faces are not represented, meaning the model will always predict one of the six active emotions.
 If deployed, this is a constraint that matters

 ---